crazoter/My-Docs/docs/manga_reviews.md

 ## Full list of reviews

 A summary of all manhwa/manga/novels reviewed here, highlighting the strong points of the series.
-Good if you're looking for a particular type of manga.
+Good if you're looking for a particular type of manga; just search using the emojis below.

 Template